mbuczko/cerber-roles/README.md

 A few interesting cases may appear here:

- - no particular entities mentioned: action is allowed on all entities.
-Example: `user:read`.
  - wildcard action: any action within given domain is allowed.
 Example: `user:*`
  - wildcard permission: any action on any domain is allowed.
 Example: `*`